linode/docs/docs/networking/vpn/tunnel-your-internet-traffic-through-an-openvpn-server.md

   name: Linode
   email: docs@linode.com
 description: 'A common use case for a VPN tunnel is to access the internet from behind it to evade censorship or geolocation and protect your connection from untrusted internet service providers, WiFi hotspots, and sites and services you connect to.'
-keywords: 'openvpn,vpn,debian,tunnel,vpn tunnel,open vpn'
+keywords: 'openvpn,vpn,vpn tunnel,openssl'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
-modified: 'Wednesday, October 21st, 2015'
+modified: 'Wednesday, December 9th, 2015'
 modified_by:
   name: Linode
-published: 'Wednesday, October 21st, 2015'
+published: 'Wednesday, December 9th, 2015'
-title: 'Tunnel Your Internet Trafic Through an OpenVPN Server'
+title: 'Tunnel Your Internet Traffic Through an OpenVPN Server'
 external_resources:
  - '[Official OpenVPN Documentation](https://openvpn.net/index.php/open-source/documentation/howto.html)'
 ---

-This gude will show you how to configure an OpenVPN server to forward out to the interent all traffic it receives from client devices, then route the responses back appropriately.
+This gude will show you how to configure an OpenVPN server to forward all traffic it receives out to the interent, then route the responses back appropriately to client devices.

-A common use case for a VPN tunnel is to access the internet from behind it to evade censorship or geolocation while shielding your computer's web traffic to internet service providers, untrusted WiFi hotspots, and sites and services you connect to.
+A common use case for a VPN tunnel is to access the internet from behind it to evade censorship or geolocation, while shielding your computer's web traffic to internet service providers and untrusted WiFi or cellular hotspots.

 ## Before You Begin

-This guide is the second of a three part series to set up a hardened OpenVPN environment.
+This guide is the second of a three-part series to set up a hardened OpenVPN environment.
 It assumes that you already have a limited user account with `sudo` privileges, and the OpenVPN server running.

-Before moving further in this page, complete part one of the series: [Set Up a Hardened OpenVPN Server with Debian 8](/docs/networking/vpn/set-up-a-hardened-openvpn-server).
-If you found this page but are looking for part three for client device configuration, see [Configuring OpenVPN Client Devices](/docs/networking/vpn/configuring-openvpn-client-devices).
+Before moving further in this page, complete Part One of the series: [Set Up a Hardened OpenVPN Server with Debian 8](/docs/networking/vpn/set-up-a-hardened-openvpn-server).
+If you found this page but are looking for information about VPN client device configuration, see Part Three: [Configuring OpenVPN Client Devices](/docs/networking/vpn/configuring-openvpn-client-devices).

 ## OpenVPN Configuration

-OpenVPN's server-side configuration file is `/etc/openvpn/server.conf` and it requires several edits.
+OpenVPN's server-side configuration file is `/etc/openvpn/server.conf`, and it requires several edits.

-1. Tell OpenVPN that it should make all clients send internet traffic through it.
+1. Set OpenVPN to push a gateway configuration so all clients send internet traffic through it.

     {: .file-excerpt}
     /etc/openvpn/server.conf